nicholasadamou/muuvies/README.md

 What is "Muuvies"?
 -------

-A web application used for searching [OMDb.org](http://omdbapi.com)'s API.
+A web application used for searching [themoviedb.org](https://www.themoviedb.org/)'s API.

 Install
 -------

 Simply run, `yarn install`.

-OMDb API Keys
+TMDb API Keys
 -------

-In order to build a working application, you will need to provide a OMDb API key.
+In order to build a working application, you will need to provide a TMDb API key.
 This is provided via a gitignored `.env` file in the project root (for session security purposes):

 ##### .env

 ```
-OMDB_API_KEY="your-secret-goes-here"
+TMDB_API_KEY="your-secret-goes-here"
 ```

+To visit the TMDb API documentation use this [link](https://www.themoviedb.org/documentation/api).

 License
 -------